sadkov/sync-pig/README.md

 # sync-pig
-Bash script to sync folder to another computer
+Bash script to backup folder from several computers